U.S. Catholic lit Advent wreath with red and white candles

 For the first time in 1988 the bishops of the United States issued rites for the blessing of the Advent wreath and the lighting of its candles in the Book of Blessings.
 The bishops also included Advent wreath blessings in their 1990 Catholic Household Blessings and Prayers.
 No longer did we have to look for appropriate Advent prayers or compose our own.

-And no matter what form of the blessing is employed, the words refer to “the light of Christ” who penetrates the “darkness of sin.”
-We pray as we light the candles of the wreath that our light may reflect the splendor of Christ and that the wreath and its light be a sign of Christ’s promise to bring us salvation.
+No matter what form of the blessing is employed, the words refer to “the light of Christ” who penetrates the “darkness of sin.”
+We pray as we light the candles of the wreath that our light may reflect the splendor of Christ.
+The meaning of the Advent wreath and its light is a sign of Christ’s promise to bring us salvation.

 Week after week, as each candle was lit, the whole church gradually became the circle of the light of Christ illuminating the darkness.